availproject/op-evm/docs/design.md

 ### Sequencer Nodes

-Sequencer nodes' main function is to aggregate & execute incoming transactions, extract the resulting state transitions and then store these in a block that is pushed to Avail.
+Sequencer node's main function is to aggregate & execute incoming transactions, extract the resulting state transitions and then store these in a block that is pushed to Avail.

 Corresponding sequencer node is also responsible to defend itself, in case a watch tower node finds out any mismatches from a block.

-There can be multiple sequencer nodes.
-The forged block, written to Avail, doesn't contain the state root hash, but only the set of transactions and corresponding state transitions in state DB.
-Avail performs the ordering of blocks, in case two different nodes produce a conflicting block, the first one "wins" while the latter one gets caught by watch tower node and results in generation of fault proof (and slashing for the offending sequencer).

-**NOTE:** :point_up: Can malicious node "kick out" an honest sequencer by measuring the timing of block generation and common state changes and therefore inject a conflicting transactions _right before_ the honest node would generate a block?
+In the first phase, there is a single sequencer node.

 ### Validator Nodes